 Can an advocate attend a Child Protection Conference?

 There is no legal right to have an advocate attend a Child Protection Conference.
 However, child advocates are included as one of the accepted professionals to attend a Child Protection Conference.
-This is reinforced in the Government guidance Working Together to Safeguard Children
+This is reinforced in the Government guidance Working Together to Safeguard Children.

 If the Local Authority refused to allow your Advocate to attend the meeting, you should raise these concerns with your Local Safeguarding Children Board or the Local Government Ombudsman.
+More information on Child Protection Conferences can be found our information page.

 Can an advocate share information without permission?